hanfasnoor/deloittecs/README.md

     their duration.Also will schedule the lunch and Staff Presentation accordingly when time is up for those.

     Each schedule is stored inside a HashMap with Team Name as key and List<Activity> as value.
-    And finally will iterate through this map and print the Schedule in the pattern.If activities are less in the input file Teams will be less and as Presentation is a single event for all Teams logic will make sure all are attending it at the same time.Also we have logic for early start time of Presentation as 4 and late start time as 5.
+    And finally it will iterate through this map and print the Schedule in the pattern.If activities are less in the input file Teams will be less and as Presentation is a single event for all Teams logic will make sure all are attending it at the same time.Also we have logic for early start time of Presentation as 4 and late start time as 5.

+  ### Unit Test Cases
+    This Project has some unit test cases written using Junit covering test cases like -No Input File passed
+    -Proper Input file passed
+    -End Time of Each Schedule
+    -Is Lunch break available for a schedule etc